An Honest Review of JapanesePod101: Fun, High-Quality Content But Not a Standalone Program

 Supplementing JapanesePod101 with FluentU

-If you like the freedom of JapanesePod10 but wish you could create a more immersive learning experience, we recommend pairing the program with FluentU.
+If you like the freedom of JapanesePod101 but wish you could create a more immersive learning experience, we recommend pairing the program with FluentU.

 The lessons in JapanesePod101 are created specifically for learners, which is an excellent way to begin your studies.
-However, by utilizing only learner-oriented content, you’ll be missing out on some critical Japanese skills.
-If your goal is to become fluent or even conversational, you’ll need to expose yourself to authentic Japanese content.
+However, at some point, you will need to consume native content and media to become fluent or even conversational.